 Sarah Fischer-Reynolds CSCS, Pn1

-Fitness Coach, nutrition/mindful eating aficionado, and Co-founder of Functional Effect Fitness and Rehabilitation, Sarah Fischer-Reynolds is passionate about helping people live healthier, more fulfilling lives.
-Sarah encourages her clients to take an active role in their fitness journey, all while teaching strategies to overcome the mental and physical hurdles that will inevitably arise along the way.
-She believes that living a wholehearted life is the key to having a lasting physical transformation.
+Coach, fitness expert, nutrition aficionado, and Co-founder of Functional Effect Fitness and Rehabilitation, Sarah Fischer-Reynolds is passionate about helping people live healthier, more fulfilling lives.
+Believing that everyone has an inner athlete, Sarah empowers her clients to take an active role in their fitness journey while helping them overcome the mental and physical hurdles that may arise along the way.

 Dr. Tyler Reynolds